Are ATVs Hard to Drive? Avoid These Beginner Mistakes

 This post will go through essential features for operating an ATV safely and what skills you need as a rider.

 ATVs’ basic controls are relatively easy to learn and operate, but safely driving in rugged terrain takes some practice and experience.
-The basic design of an ATV requires a highly interactive riding style where the rider shifts its weight to maintain vehicle stability and read the terrain ahead.
+The basic design of an ATV requires a highly interactive riding style where the rider shifts their weight to maintain vehicle stability and read the terrain ahead.

 Boarding and Dismounting an ATV